itsnicksia/wizardry-daphne-guide/docs/adventurers/general-adventurers/life-stories/Gandolfo.md

 Taunted by claims that it was a woman's ploy for sympathy, flew into a rage.

 After starting a brawl, Gandolfo fled the bar, leaving the man bloodied and broken.

+### Page 4

+Upon returning home, Gandolfo confronted his mother.
+Now old and too infirm to work, she just kept recounting her recollections of his father, full of contradictions, like the bell of a broken clock.
+It was then that he realized that it had all been lies.

+He thought of how he'd given up the dreams of his future for his mother.
+But the very existence of the father he'd looked up to had been a lie.
+In despair, Gandolfo abandoned his mother and left his hometown behind.

+And thus, entering the guild, Gandolfo became and adventurer.

+However, from that moment on, made up his mind that he'd live only for himself, and no one else.